 Various software testing techniques can be used to test your RAP service on the ABAP Platform.
 For example, the test double frameworks – e.g. CDS Test Double Framework and ABAP SQL Test Double Framework –, ABAP Test classes, Test Seams for legacy code and the local OData Client Proxy.

-You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal – under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit – and in the ABAP Testability and Analysis Community on sap.com.
+You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal in the RAP Testability Guide and under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit.
+Also check out the ABAP Testability and Analysis Community on sap.com.